MuhiimAli/search/README.txt

 Muhiim Ali, Jennifer Chen

-Known Bugs:
+1.Known Bugs:
     Words with apostrophes

-User Instructions:
+2. User Instructions:

 When query.py is run, the user can input any word or phrase into the terminal.
 Pressing the enter button runs query and produces a result.
 If the input does not exist in the corpus, or if the input is empty, no results will be returned and the user will be prompted to try a new search.
 After every search, the user is able to search again.

-Program:

-index.py is the indexer
+3.Program:

+File index.py is the indexer that processes the XML document and stores data such as a list of terms.
+The indexer also calculates and stores information such as the relevance between terms and documents. index.py also includes the code for PageRank.

+index.py includes the main method (__init__) which takes in the xml file and the names of the word, doc, and title files that are created when indexer is run.
+Indexer's main method initializes all global dictionaries and calls methods.
+Method calls are called in a specific order so that dictionaries are populated and calculations are performed in an appropriate order.

 query.py

 pagerank

-Extra/Unimplemented Features: None
+4.Extra/Unimplemented Features: None

-Unit Testing:
+5.Unit Testing:

-System Testing:
+6.System Testing:

 Test_empty
     test empty search produces